-The degree of proof or confidence we need to be able to take action is related to our worldviews (see Chapter 11: Values and Worldviews).
+There is no absolute amount of risk or uncertainty that we find acceptable.
+In fact, the degree of proof or confidence we need to be able to take action is related to our worldviews (see Chapter 11: Values and Worldviews).
 In particular, the precautionary principle states that if we are uncertain we should decide to take the path that leads to the least potential damage.
 Some worldviews embrace the precautionary principle as a standard of proof, whereas others believe that progress is generally beneficial and requires tradeoffs to sustain growth.
 For example, the set of values we called the "committed environmentalists" believe that we need to be more humble about our scientific and technical abilities, whereas "cornucopian" believe in the ability of scientific advancements to solve emerging problems.

-Defining the limits to our understanding - Bounded rationality
+Defining the limits to our understanding - Bounded rationality apply.

-Though many believe otherwise, there is a limit to what we can know about a problem and how much of that knowledge we can apply.
 This means that any decision that we make can only rationally consider a limited number of options, i.e. our ability is bounded.
 If we had instantaneous information-gathering and unlimited money, we might be able to claim unbounded rationality.